Get The Black Friday & Cyber Monday Deal

 So, please ask yourself whether it’s really too much of an effort to switch your default browser on your iPhone or Android smartphone?
 To be honest, after I decided to make the switch, it took me less than one minute – and now I can browse the web on my phone knowing that my data is much better protected.

-And if you have another minute to spare to support the privacy revolution, make sure to sign up for a free Tuta Mail account.
+And if you have another minute to spare to support the privacy revolution, make sure to sign up for a free Tuta Mail account and read these tips on how to increase your security on iPhones.